Charles Musès: Biography

 Muses also envisioned a mathematical number concept, Musean hypernumbers, that includes hypercomplex number algebras such as complex numbers and split-complex numbers as primitive types.
 He assigned them levels based on certain arithmetical properties they may possess.
 While many open questions remain, in particular about defining the relations of these levels, Muses pictured a wide range of applicability for this concept.
-Some of these are based on properties of magic squares, and even related to religious belief.
+Some of these are based on the properties of magic squares, and even related to religious belief.
 He believed that these hypernumbers were central to issues of consciousness.

 Some research work about hypernumbers was done by the mathematicians Jens Koeplinger and John Shuster.

 Muses was arrested in Egypt in March 1957 when he tried to remove a number of very valuable artifacts from the country on the argument that he did not realize that a license was required.
 He was finally convicted in August 1957, but was later allowed to return to the United States.